awodey/awodey.github.io/index.md

 ## Lectures

+- [Path Types in Algebraic Type Theory](/talks/EdinburghATT.pdf) Slides from a talk in the Edinburgh CT Seminar, April 2026.

-- [A Higher Effective Topos](/talks/CT2025.pdf).
-Joint work with Mathieu Anel and Reid Barton.
+- [A Higher Effective Topos](/talks/CT2025.pdf) Joint work with Mathieu Anel and Reid Barton.
 Slides from a talk at the conference _Category Theory 2025_.

 - [Toward the Effective 2-Topos](/talks/Eff2_Manchester.pdf) Slides from a talk at the conference _Categorical Logic and Higher Categories_ held in Manchester in December 2024.